| Sue Skoglund, EditorValerie Reid, Webmaster

 and stimulate discussion.
 Ask Diane O’Keefe how this class augmented her

+enjoyment of the conference.
 Thursday launched the transcultural aspect of the

 conference, with the keynote speakers, husband and wife team Duncan